erinzm/SageMathematics-raspi/README.md

 Please do not use it for Sage-related problems, as those should be opened on the Sage trac wiki/tracker.
 Instead, use it for Sage issues related to the Raspberry Pi.

+The downloading and unpacking should occur on the Raspberry Pi itself.

 The binary is split into multiple files.
 This means that you will have to reassemble them.
 In addition, to make sure of the integrity of each of the archives, a MD5 sum must be run.
 There is a file, md5sums, which contains the sums for each of the split files.